9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ### Using higher order code with transactions

-Imagine that we\'d like to be a little more ambitious, and buy the first item from a list that is both in the possession of the seller and affordable to us, but do nothing if we cannot afford something right now.
+Imagine that we'd like to be a little more ambitious, and buy the first item from a list that is both in the possession of the seller and affordable to us, but do nothing if we cannot afford something right now.
 We could of course write code to do this in a direct manner.